-Alcohol is a major contributing factor of personal safety incidents on cruises, so go easy on the booze.
-Be aware of your limits.
+Alcohol is a major contributing factor of personal safety incidents on cruises, so go easy on the booze and be aware of your limits.
 There's alcohol aplenty onboard and it's easy to get carried away, but be mindful of how much you're consuming.

 Don't advertise the fact you are traveling alone, and don't walk around solitary areas by yourself late at night.
-If traveling with a friend, make sure you have a buddy system in place, and make a plan to meet up at certain times.
+If traveling with someone else, make sure you have a buddy system in place, and make a plan to meet up at certain times.

 Whether you're new to cruising or a seasoned sailor, you'll notice that not all cabin doors automatically close, so give them a pull when you leave and a push when you are inside to make sure they click shut.

 Unless you're a gambler, there is no reason to bring a lot of money onboard.
-All onboard transactions can be carried out with your room key as a credit card.
-When on shore excursions, take out what you need, but don't advertise it.
-Keep your cash in a money belt attached to your body.
+All onboard transactions can be carried out with your cabin key card as a credit card (which you should keep an eye on always).

 While most passengers listen attentively, every muster has a few people talking all the way through it, people on their cellphones, people trying to get a drink from the bar (all outlets are closed during muster) and couples who hide in their cabins thinking they've pulled one over on the authorities.